Corn production in the United States: Ethanol

 Two methods are used to produce ethanol from corn and other plants such as sugar cane.
 The residual product (DDGS) is about 33% of the input stream and is used as livestock feed.
 Ethanol is blended with gasoline to produce E10 and E85 fuels for automobile vehicles.
 The addition of ethanol to gasoline reduces the net greenhouse gases released by an average of 34%.
-One bushel of corn can produce 2.8 gallons of ethanol in as well as 17-18 pounds of DDGS.
+One bushel of corn can produce 2.8 gal of ethanol in as well as 17-18 lb of DDGS.
 Compared to other major sources, corn is the least efficient means of ethanol production.
 In 2007, the production process used 75% of the energy extracted.

 On account of great demand for ethanol, corn is fetching higher prices.
 This has resulted in farmers increasing acreage under corn by adopting crop rotations between corn and soybeans; causing a decline in soy production.
-The Federal Agriculture Improvement and Reform Act of 1996 also allowed more acreage under corn, overriding the act of 1983, which had fixed it at 60,200,000 ha.
+The Federal Agriculture Improvement and Reform Act of 1996 also allowed more acreage under corn, overriding the act of 1983, which had fixed it at 60.2 e6ha.